sebinevj/jormungandr/README.md

 2.  run  /server/node run server.js on one terminal

-3.  run  /client/npm run on another terminal
+3.  run  /client/npm start on another terminal

 ## Features
 ### For Users